jonnor/machinehearing/europython2019/README.md

 ### Overview

-So first in the input we have our we have our audio stream.
+So first in the input we have our audio stream.
 It's important to realize that of course audio has time related to it so it's more like a video than to an image.
 And in practical case scenario might you do real-time classification so this might be a infinite stream that just goes on and on.
 So it's important for that reason and for also the Machine Learning to divide the stream into small or relatively small analysis windows that you will actually process.